University of Calgary, LL.B.

 Pro Bono Students Canada

 Geoff has extensive experience as an advocate and has successfully appeared before all levels of Court in Alberta and Federal Courts, as well as at a variety of administrative boards and commissions.
-Geoff has developed a practice with an emphasis on breach of contract claims, corporate and commercial disputes, land disputes, construction disputes, builders’ liens, commercial real estate disputes, insurance claim disputes, wrongful dismissal, landlord and tenant, and intellectual property litigation.
+Geoff has developed a practice with an emphasis on breach of contract claims, corporate & commercial disputes, land disputes, construction disputes, builders’ liens, commercial real estate disputes, insurance claim disputes, wrongful dismissal, landlord & tenant and intellectual property litigation.

 Geoff is at ease in the court room and truly enjoys advocating for his clients’ best interests, with an underlying goal to provide cost-effective and efficient resolution to every matter that he is involved in.
 His court experience includes appearing as lead and second counsel in numerous reported decisions.
-In 2019, Geoff was the lead counsel on a successful appeal of a Master’s decision that resulted in a clarification of the law regarding an accidental discharge of a mortgage (Crystal Wealth Management System Limited v JC Food Services Ltd., 2019 ABQB 59).
+In 2020, Geoff was the lead counsel on a successful Application before a Master that resulted in a declaration that a million-dollar mortgage was a forgery and was ordered to be discharged from title (Lee v Kassam, 2020 ABQB 608).

 Other highlights of Geoff’s work include:

 - Tokijarhpabi Holdings Ltd v Wildman, 2017 ABQB 277.
 A complex land dispute in which the Master in Chambers described it as having “all the twists and turns of a diabolical law school property exam.” (at para 2)

 - Chris Baba Professional Corporation v Ronald C Witzke Professional Dental Corporation, 2017 ABQB 199.
 Lead counsel for a dispute between dental partners that upheld the appeal of a highly successful arbitral award, including solicitor client costs on behalf of Geoff’s clients.

 - Summit Solar Drywall Contractors Inc v Alberta (Human Rights Commission), 2017 ABQB 215.
 With the assistance of students from Pro Bono Students Canada, Geoff was counsel for two contractors in defending an appeal of a Human Rights Commission Award in their favour on the basis of employer discrimination.
 The appeal was partly successful, and the matter was remitted back to the Human Rights Commission for further consideration.
 The resulting decision by the Human Rights Commission (Goossen v Summit Solar Drywall Contractors Inc., 2017 AHRC 20) was completely in favour of Geoff’s clients.